HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

-# HPE Slingshot 200Gbps CXI NIC system install/upgrade procedure
+# HPE Slingshot 200Gbps CXI NIC system install procedure

 This section is for systems using HPE Slingshot 200Gbps CXI NICs.